-MEdSim Magazine is written by professionals in medicine, simulation and training who are recognised leaders with a lifetime of experience.
-MEdSim addresses the needs of medical practitioners, educators, and academicians around the world.
-MEdSim features innovative healthcare practice: it covers the latest simulations developed to train different medical professionals at different stages of their education and curriculum advancement to highlight the knowledge and skills needed to ensure patient safety and reduce healthcare cost.
+MEdSim Magazine is written by professionals in medicine, simulation and training who are recognised leaders with many years of experience.
+MEdSim addresses the needs of medical practitioners, educators and academics around the world.
+MEdSim features innovations in healthcare education including the latest simulations developed to train different medical professionals at various stages of their education, as well as curriculum advancements to develop the knowledge and skills needed to ensure patient safety and reduce healthcare cost.

 Issue 1 of MEdSim magazine is now available in digital format.
 To view, click on the magazine cover below.